How to apply for a Skilled Worker sponsor licence

 How long does a Skilled Worker sponsor licence last?

 You can sponsor Skilled Workers for up to five years at a time and during this time the visa holder will only be permitted to work for you (or in limited supplementary work), unless they make an application to change employers or visas.
-They may be able to apply to settle permanently after five years in the UK on this visa category.
+They may be able to apply to settle permanently after five years in the UK on this visa category, though in April 2026 the UK is enacting a points-based system which will increase the route to settlement for some Skilled Workers to ten years.
+Many on higher salaries and public servants will qualify for less than ten years.
+Others, for example, those who have broken immigration rules, may take longer.
+You can read more about the proposed changes here.

 Sponsoring Health and Care Workers